Lighthouses of Gibraltar

 North Mole Elbow ("E"

 - Date unknown.
-Inactive since 2013 and probably removed.
+Inactive since 2013 and since removed.
 This was a 25 m (82 ft) square skeletal tower with a circular harbor control room, gallery, and watch room; the light was displayed from a tall skeletal extension of the original tower mounted in front of the control room.
 Lighthouse painted